Battle of Grunwald: Opposing forces

 Soldiers from twenty-two different states and regions, mostly Germanic, joined the Order's army.
 Teutonic recruits known as guest crusaders included soldiers from Westphalia, Frisia, Austria, Swabia, Bavaria, and Stettin (Szczecin).
 Two Hungarian nobles, Nicholas II Garai and Stibor of Stiboricz, brought 200 men for the Order, but support from Sigismund of Hungary was disappointing.

 Poland brought mercenaries from Moravia and Bohemia.
 The Czechs produced two full banners, under the command of John Sokol of Lamberg.
 Serving among the Czechs was possibly Jan Žižka, future commander of the Hussites.
 Alexander I of Moldavia commanded an expeditionary corps and the Moldavian king was so brave that the Polish troops and their king honoured him with a royal sword, the Szczerbiec.
 Vytautas gathered troops from Lithuanian and Ruthenian lands (present-day Belarus and Ukraine).
-Among them were three banners from Smolensk led by Władysław II Jagiełło's brother Lengvenis and the Tatar contingent of the Golden Horde under the command of the future Khan Jalal ad-Din.
+Among them were three banners from Smolensk led by Władysław II Jagiełło's brother Lengvenis, the Tatar contingent of the Golden Horde under the command of the future Khan Jalal al-Din, and Armenian cavalry troops from Podolia.
 The overall commander of the joint Polish–Lithuanian force was King Władysław II Jagiełło; however, he did not directly participate in the battle.
 The Lithuanian units were commanded directly by Grand Duke Vytautas, who was second in command, and helped design the grand strategy of the campaign.
 Vytautas actively participated in the battle, managing both Lithuanian and Polish units.
 Jan Długosz stated that the low-ranking swordbearer of the Crown, Zyndram of Maszkowice, commanded the Polish army, but that is highly doubtful.
 More likely, marshal of the Crown Zbigniew of Brzezia commanded the Polish troops in the field.